 The Papermoon Diner is located at 227 W 29th St, Baltimore, MD 21211.
 It’s a little bit of a drive outside of the heart of Baltimore, but you won’t be disappointed!

-If you don’t have reservations you’re guaranteed to wait for a table… BUT… it’s worth it.
+If you don’t have reservations you’re guaranteed to wait for a table… BUT… It’s worth it.
 The atmosphere is unlike anywhere you’ve ever eaten and the food is DELICIOUS.

 Aside from having really good food, it’s almost like a museum with all of the contemporary art and fun things to look at.